remerjohnson/remerjohnson.github.io/resume.md

 # Technical Skills and Expertise

-+ Expertise in multiple metadata standards, including MODS, MADS, METS, RDF (and serializations), EAD, schema.org, as well as knowledge of application profiles
++ Expertise in multiple metadata standards and frameworks, including MODS, MADS, METS, RDF (and serializations), EAD, schema.org, as well as knowledge of application profiles
 + Experience creating metadata standards, ontologies, application profiles, and data modeling
 + Knowledge of linked data theories and methods, especially as it relates to library data
 + Data cleaning and metadata enrichment expertise
-+ Data transformation and enhancement through OpenRefine, APIs (parsing JSON and HTML), SPARQL queries, and XSL-T
++ Data transformation and enhancement through OpenRefine, APIs (parsing JSON), SPARQL queries, and XSL-T
 + Basic scripting and regular expression knowledge (Python, shell)
-+ Creating static web pages for documentation via GitHub Pages and ReadTheDocs, harnessing Jekyll, Markdown, GitHub, etc for rapid deployment
++ Creating static web pages for documentation via GitHub Pages and ReadTheDocs, harnessing Jekyll, Markdown, GitHub, etc. for rapid and iterative deployment
-+ File management and version control software, especially as it relates to data management
++ File management and version control software (git and GitHub), especially as it relates to data management and collaboration
-+ Basic LAMP (also Nginx) server administration, with PHP and shell scripting relevant to security and automation
++ Basic LAMP (also Nginx) server administration, with PHP and shell scripting knowledge relevant to security and automation
-+ Experience in the Fedora/Islandora/Drupal stack as well as the Fedora/Hydra/Blacklight stack; involved in the Hydra community
++ Experience in the Fedora/Islandora/Drupal stack as well as the Fedora/Samvera/Blacklight stack; involved in the Samvera and Hyrax communities
-+ Digitization and scanning experience
++ Archival-quality digitization, scanning, and description experience
 + Novice database administration experience (MySQL, SQL Server)
 + Comfortable with software testing in support of rapid deployment and agile/iterative design methods as well as management software (JIRA, Redmine)
-+ Experience with many Linux flavors, comfortable with virtual machines and environments (VirtualBox, Vagrant, Docker, the upcoming Otto)
++ Experience with many Linux (esp.
+Ubuntu) flavors, comfortable with virtual machines and environments (VirtualBox, Vagrant, Docker, Anaconda)